whiplashmerch/whiplash_api/README.md

 WhiplashAPI::Base.api_key = 'XXXXXXXXXXXXX'
 ```

-API Key is OAuth key for the user if using API v2 and above.
 An error will be raised if no API key is provided.

+### API Versions

+The default Whiplash API is v1 and uses API keys.
+The v2 API uses Oauth, and is currently available in private beta.

+Both API versions are fully supported by this gem.
+Unless specified, API v1 is used.

-By default, API v1 is used.
-If you want to, specifically, use API v2, please call `.api_version` before setting the OAuth token:
+NOTE: The API Key is your OAuth access token if you are using API v2.
+If you want to use API v2, call `.api_version` before setting the OAuth token:

 ```
 WhiplashAPI::Base.api_version = 2
 WhiplashAPI::Base.api_key = 'XXXXXXXXXXXXX'
 ```

+### Sandbox usage

 You'll likely want to start by testing in the Sandbox: